prana-W/LiNo/server/src/sockets/DONTREADME.md

 # Client side Socket (app)

-- Fetch all the existing string for that particular lecture and render on the page.
+- Fetch all the existing string for that particular notes and render on the page.
 - Send accessToken to the server.
 - On validaton, server joins the user to a room using the username as identifier.
 - On invalidation, server asks the user to provide accessToken again, same process as above.